Getting Started

 1) Before you start

 1) If your LinnStrument arrived very warm, the silicone playing surface may be slightly loose due to temporary heat-related expansion.
 If so, let it cool down for an hour or two before playing it with more than a light touch, or put it in your refrigerator for 20 minutes to cool it faster.
 And try to avoid placing it in direct sunlight or near sources of unusually high heat or humidity.
+If you're in a hot area and this doesn't permanently fix it, click the "FAQs" link on this page and under the "Problems" tab, read this FAQ: "The white playing surface is loose, sometimes lifting slightly.
+How do I fix this?".

 2) Please register your purchase using the link at left (or above on mobile).
 If you bought from a dealer in the past 60 days, I'll extend your warranty from 2 to 3 years.
 If you bought used, I'll transfer any remaining warranty to you.
 Either way, I'll give you a license for Bitwig 8-Track DAW software.